Poker Online

 Tiddly-Wink

-Tiddly-Wink is a member of the Block game family which is suitable for a larger number of players.
-However, there are several different games with this name which have the common feature of allowing an extra play after setting a double.
-Here is the version given in American sources.
+This is a member of the Block game family which is suitable for a larger number of players.
+There are several different games with similar names.
+This page describes an American and a British or European version.
+All versions have the common feature of allowing an extra play after setting a double.

 Equipment

-This version uses a double six set and five to eight players.
+A double six set is used and there are from five to eight players.
 You will also need poker chips or other counters.

 The Deal